 The criteria used most often to classify MSA recognise two main phenotypes [7].
 In general, people present with predominance of Parkinsonian features (MSA-P) or predominance of cerebellar features (MSA-C), however symptoms overlap.
-Almost all people with MSA develop autonomic symptoms.
-In Western hemisphere cohorts approximately 80% of cases are predominantly MSA-P. The contrary is true for Eastern hemisphere populations.
-This may be due to be to racial genetic differences and cultural characteristics.
-MSA is a rapidly progressing, multi-organ disorder leading to severe disability.
+All people with MSA develop autonomic symptoms.MSA is a rapidly progressing, neurodegenerative disorder leading to severe disability.
 It has been established that the prognosis is poorer in people who present with early autonomic dysfunction.
 People who have been classified as MSA-P are more likely to have greater functional decline [49]